The Least We Can Do

 Mo has also worked on a number of performance/ dance based films.
 For example, she was director/camera/editor on So Kat’ta where two women from different cultures and generations explore the beauty of nature and water in a dance journey through joy, devastation and light, and she was cinematographer/ editor on Portals, a sci-fi dystopic performance fantasy directed by Margaret Dragu.

-More recently, Mo travelled with director Christine Welsh and co-producer Liz Vibert to Jopi Village in South Africa and was DOP and location sound recordist on The Thinking Garden, telling the inspiring story of South African women seeking food justice.
+More recently, Mo travelled with director Christine Welsh and co-producer and co-writer Liz Vibert to Jopi Village in South Africa and was DOP and location sound recordist on The Thinking Garden, telling the inspiring story of South African women seeking food justice.
 Later she edited the film.
 The Thinking Garden won a Matrix award at last year’s Women in Film Festival and has been shown throughout Europe as well as in Kuala Lumpur, and by the United Nations in Jordan, including several Refugee Camps.

 Mo has taught filmmaking at UBC, Emily Carr and SFU and has given filmmaking workshops across Canada, as well as in the Arctic and Nairobi, Africa.

 Header image credit: Aveen Ismael